XIC051/DSC/report.md

 ## Assessment of Missingness
 ### NMAR Analysis

 The column `description` is NMAR, because users might have chosen not to provide a description for certain recipes or left it blank intentionally.
 In order to further investigate potentially make it Missing at Random (MAR), additional data I would like to obtain can be user demographics,

 ## Hypothesis Testing

+**clarification**:
+We categorize the recipes into two different groups, using a threshold that is the mean average-rating of all recipes, which is around 4.6 high average-rating: recipes with average-rating that is higher than 4.6 low average-rating: recipes with average-rating that is lower than 4.6

+**null hypothesis**: In the population, cooking time (minutes) of recipes with a high average-rating and recipes with a low average-rating have the same distribution, and the observed differences in our samples are due to random chance.

+**alternative hypothesis**: In the population, recipes with a high average-rating have shorter cooking time than recipes with low average-rating.
+The observed difference in our samples cannot be explained by random chance alone.

+**test statistic**: mean minutes of high average-rating recipes - mean minutes of low average-rating recipes

+**significance level**: 0.05

+**p-value**: 0.0

+**justification**: